dansholds/grapple-comps-min/content/posts/15048-compnet-illinois-winter-championship-2024-gi-no-gi.md

 40% off of all registration fees for female juvenile and female adult/masters divisions.

-Spectator Fee: $10 (cash) per person (3 yr old+) at the door.
+Spectator Fee- $10 (cash) per person (3 yr old+) at the door.
 Registrations for athletes under 16 years old include one complimentary spectator ticket per family.

 IMPORTANT DATES

-To help your preparation for competiton, please observe the important dates below:
+To help your preparation for competiton, please observe the important dates below-

-Registration closes: end of Sunday, February 25th, 2024
+Registration closes- end of Sunday, February 25th, 2024

-Division correction (athlete correction) deadline: end of Tuesday, February 27th, 2024
+Division correction (athlete correction) deadline- end of Tuesday, February 27th, 2024

-Tournament bracket and official schedule published: end of Thursday, February 29th, 2024
+Tournament bracket and official schedule published- end of Thursday, February 29th, 2024

 More Information

-Design your 6-week training plan: available for all participants at institute.graciebarra.com to help athletes prepare for the competition.
+Design your 6-week training plan- available for all participants at institute.graciebarra.com to help athletes prepare for the competition.

-For more information about the event, click on the links below:
+For more information about the event, click on the links below-